rsomonte/filetype-cli/README.md

 - `file`: Path to the file to identify

-## Relationship to filetype-core
+## Relationship to ufile-core

-This CLI is a thin wrapper around [`filetype-core`](https://github.com/rsomonte/filetype-core), ensuring robust and consistent file type detection logic.
-By depending directly on the core library, `filetype-cli` always benefits from the latest improvements and signature updates.
+This CLI is a thin wrapper around [`ufile-core`](https://github.com/rsomonte/ufile-core), ensuring robust and consistent file type detection logic.
+By depending directly on the core library, `ufile-cli` always benefits from the latest improvements and signature updates.